Table of contents

 - ACDF Recovery

-Everything You Should Know About Lumbar ACDF Surgery
+Everything You Should Know About Cervical ACDF Surgery

 What is ACDF surgery?
 Anterior Cervical Discectomy and Fusion surgery is performed to remove a degenerative or herniated disc in the neck of the patient.
 As with other forms of spinal surgery ACDF surgery is only recommended as a last resort if all other reasonable efforts to obtain relief by way of more conservative methods have failed.
 With this type of surgery the corrupted disc in the neck is removed and a spinal interbody fusion cage (titanium implant) inserted in order to fuse the bones above and below the site of the removed disc together.